Working in Auckland

 Future growth areas

 Industries in identified future growth areas offer New Zealand considerable opportunity to increase its prosperity.
-Currently, Immigration New Zealand recognises three broad areas: biotechnology, information communications technology, and creative industries.
+Currently, Immigration New Zealand recognises three broad areas: finance/business, health and social services, information communications technology, and recreation, hospitality and tourism industries.

 Essential Skills in Demand Lists